Reflection centralizers in Coxeter groups: Examples

-where the dashed line means an edge label~$\infty$.
+As a meatier example we treat a Coxeter group found by Bugaenko \cite{Bugaenko}.
+It acts cocompactly on $H^8$, and is the only known cocompact example on any $H^{n\geq8}$.
+Here $\Delta$ is \psset{unit=\bigscaleunit} where the dashed line means an edge label~$\infty$.
 The same argument as before shows that every tail class is represented by a unique arrow from one vertex to another at distance~$2$.
 So we can name the $13$ generators of $\WOmega$:

 Note that $f$ and $g$ represent distinct arrow classes, because only ``$A_3$ arrows'' are reversible.
-Taking tails at the left end of $\D$ shows that $f,e,d,c,a,b',d',e',g'$ are joined the same way as their right endpoints are joined in $\D$.
+Taking tails at the left end of $\Delta$ shows that $f,e,d,c,a,b',d',e',g'$ are joined the same way as their right endpoints are joined in $\Delta$.
 Exchanging primed and unprimed letters gives all joins among $f',e',d',c',a,b,d,e,g$, so we know all the joins except those between a member of $\{g,b,c',f'\}$ and a member of $\{g',b',c,f\}$.
 By the priming symmetry there are only 10 cases left to work out.
-Taking tails based at the middle vertex gives $bb'=\infty$ and $gg'=2$.
-Taking tails based at the lower left vertex gives $bc=bg'=cg=2$.
+Taking tails based at the middle vertex gives $b b'=\infty$ and $g g'=2$.
+Taking tails based at the lower left vertex gives $b c=b g'=c g=2$.
 We have $f\!g=2$ by \eqref{eq-A5C3B}.
-Finally, we have $bf=cc'=cf'=f\!f'=\infty$ because in none of these cases is there a $3$-vertex spherical diagram containing representatives for both arrow classes.
+Finally, we have $b f=c c'=c f'=f\!f'=\infty$ because in none of these cases is there a $3$-vertex spherical diagram containing representatives for both arrow classes.
 So $\DOmega$ is

-We have avoided the case of $\Dodd_s$ containing cycles, because then $\WOmega$ is seldom finitely generated.
-But $\D=\tildeA_n$ gives $\WOmega=W(\tildeA_{n-2})$ with $\GOmega$ acting nontrivially.
-We recommend this to the reader as a pleasing exercise.
-Another interesting exercise is to work out what happens when one attaches a vertex using only even edges.
-This could be used to derive the diagrams for the reflection groups of the odd bimodular Lorentzian lattices \cite[p.~34]{Vinberg-units} from the diagrams for the odd unimodular Lorentzian lattices of one larger dimension \cite[p.~32]{Vinberg-units}.